-If you ask anyone in Cork, they’ll probably tell you that Inchydoney is one of the most beautiful beaches in West Cork and maybe even the world.
+If you ask anyone in Cork, they’ll probably tell you that Inchydoney Beach is one of the most beautiful beaches in West Cork and maybe even the world.
 In fairness, they have a point as, depending on when you go, you could be the only person walking its immaculate white sands just a few miles from Clonakilty.

 The life and times of Michael Collins are ready to uncover at the Michael Collins Centre 5km northwest of Clonakilty in Castleview.
 The centre is close to many sites linked with the famous leader such as the Béal na Blá memorial: a recreation of the ambush site where Michael Collins died.

 Tim Crowley, who runs the centre with his wife Dolores, is related to Collins through his great grandmother.

 You can witness the Gulf Stream working its magic on Garnish (Garinish) Island in the sheltered harbour of Glengarriff in Bantry Bay.
 The island is an oasis of sub-tropical blooms and oriental plant life displayed in the world-famous Illnacullin gardens.
 Take the trip out on a small ferry or waterbus and watch for the colony of friendly seals along the way for an amazing family day out in Cork.

 Get a different view of the natural harbour of Kinsale, as you explore it from the water on a Kinsale Harbour Cruise.
 You’ll have great views of Charles Fort and the Old Head of Kinsale a headland that juts some 3km out to sea.